Everything you need to do to prep for Diablo 3 Season 22

 - What are your goals?
 Do you want to farm as many Death’s Breaths as possible, be the top solo Crusader, group with your friends to run Greater Rifts every weekend, or maybe make the leaderboards for Conquests?
 Whatever your goals, they can have a significant impact on your first steps in the new Season.

 - What are the Starter Sets for the Season?
 Class sets are effectively on a rotation per Season, so even before the announcement, you can do a quick search online and put forward a solid guess as to what will be available.
-Keep in mind that this rotation is probably changing in the next few Seasons with the introduction of another class set for everyone.
+This season is the first to include all seven of the newly added sets as the journey reward!

 In my spreadsheet, I rank different facets for each class from 1 (lowest) to 7 (highest) to get an idea of what may work best for me.
-I have played every class at this point, so I have a feel for what I enjoy playing, and ordering things gives me a starting point to consider.
-I take into account the starter set, the associated builds, and what classes I have the most fun playing.
+I have played every class at this point, so I understand what I enjoy playing, and ordering things gives me a starting point to consider.
+I consider the starting sets from Haedrig’s Gift and their associated builds, the strongest and most useful builds for the Season, and what classes I have the most fun playing.

 Once I have a rough idea of my thoughts, I hit YouTube to see where other folks are leaning.
 Many streamers and YouTubers analyze classes/builds as part of their living, and they are brilliant people.
-I check out their feedback, what builds they tested, and add that to my spreadsheet.
+I check out their feedback for what builds they tested and add that to my spreadsheet.
 Their opinions add another data point for me to consider.
 The whole process is another way I engage my mind with the game.

 Hurray!
 You figured out your class and are ready to go.
 There is a reliable way to give yourself a leg up on your Season: the weekly Challenge Rift.

-Completing the week’s Challenge Rift grants you a cache full of resources to get your Season started, but with some important caveats:
+Completing the week’s Challenge Rift grants you a cache full of resources to get your Season started; however, heed these critical caveats, or you won’t be able to claim the reward on your new character:

 - You have to have completed a Greater Rift in your region.
 If you are a brand new player, this trick won’t work for you.